-For all course-related questions, first review this syllabus to determine if the answer to your question is addressed before sending an email.
+Do not post any questions related to individual assignments or grades on the Q&A discussion board.
+Please submit those inquiries via email.
 In the content of the email, specifically state the particular assignment that is at issue.
-While we will respond as quickly as we can, please allow 48 hours (excluding weekends and holidays) before following up.
+While I will respond as quickly as I can, please allow 48 hours (excluding weekends and holidays) before following up.
 During virtual office hours, emails will be answered within 5 minutes unless we are with another student.